seaofclouds/tweet/README.markdown

   * converts <3 to a css styleable ♥ (we ♥ hearts)
   * customize the style with your own stylesheet or with other jquery plugins
   * customize the layout with a user-defined template function
+  * supports RequireJS and other AMD-compatible javascript loaders

 ## Usage